RHoKAustralia/witnesskingtides-web/README.md

 This is the Witness King Tides web application for viewing and sharing photos of king tide events.

 This is the front-end component.
-For the back-end component see: https://github.com/rhok-melbourne/kingtides-api
+For the back-end component see: https://github.com/RHoKAustralia/kingtides-api

-View the current live development snapshot on: http://rhok-melbourne.github.io/witnesskingtides-web/index.html
+View the current live development snapshot on: http://RHoKAustralia.github.io/witnesskingtides-web

+Current live production on: http://photos.witnesskingtides.org

 Image Assets Used
 =================